 Because tailwaters are often fish-food factories that can sustain high concentrations of fish, it’s not uncommon to also see high concentrations of anglers lining the banks.
 That’s why the less-frequented Arkansas tailwater in Southern Colorado is unique compared to the region’s other marquee tailwaters like the South Platte at Deckers.
 The Arkansas is one of the best winter fisheries in the West, mostly because the river has a prolonged high water season and isn’t an especially productive fishery in the summer months.
 Come winter, the flows drop, and the bite turns on.
 It’s not uncommon to consistently hook several 16- to 20-inch rainbows.

-The Arkansas drains through a comparatively warm, lower-elevation climate unlike most other trout fisheries in the region.
-During the winter, the air temperatures are 10- to 15-degrees warmer than other tailwaters on Colorado’s front-range, and 15- to 25-degrees warmer than rivers in the mountains.
-The relatively mild temperatures combine with well-timed reservoir releases to foster conditions where trout eat year-round and don’t become dormant in the winter.
-In November and December, blue-winged olives hatch on the surface, giving anglers good dry fly action, and midges hatch throughout the rest of season.
+The Arkansas drains through a comparatively warm, lower-elevation climate in Pueblo, which is unlike most other trout fisheries in Colorado.
+During the winter, the air temperatures are 10 to 15 degrees warmer than other tailwaters on Colorado’s front range, and 15 to 25 degrees warmer than rivers in the mountains.
+The relatively mild temperatures combine with well-timed reservoir releases to foster conditions where trout eat year-round and don’t go dormant in the winter.
+In November and December, bluewing olives hatch on the surface, giving anglers good dry fly action, and midges hatch throughout the rest of the season.
 Still, in January and February, nymphing is the best tactic to consistently catch fish when there aren’t any visible hatches occurring.
 “Subtlety is the key,” says Connell O’Grady, a veteran guide at The Drift Fly Shop.
 “Every time the indicator slows down, set the hook just to see if something is there.”